Developers

 GET /generations/{id}

-curl https://vmotif.com/api/v1/generations/0c2f… \
+curl https://www.vmotif.com/api/v1/generations/0c2f… \

 -H "Authorization: Bearer vmk_live_xxx"